 What is Resolution?

 Founded in 1982 by a group of family lawyers, Resolution was created as a non-confrontational approach to family law issues producing better outcomes for separating or divorcing families and their children.
-The team of over 6,500 Family Solicitors at Larcomes greatly support this approach, and over the past few days, we have been hugely supportive of Resolution during this campaign.
+The team of over 6,500 Solicitors at Resolution, including ours at Larcomes greatly support this approach, and over the past few days, we have been hugely supportive of Resolution during this campaign.

 Good Divorce Week is a campaign that promotes practical and constructive ways for couples to separate, and this campaign happens annually.
 Their Code of Practice focuses on a constructive approach to family issues that identifies and supports the whole family’s needs.
 In cases involving children, they also ensure that their best interests are at the forefront in the list of priorities.
 They also recognise that family relationships have been under more pressure since the beginning of the pandemic and the stress and tensions involved tend to find the process especially difficult or traumatic.